dwallener/ConsusisAlternate/README.md

 The learnings from above should raise an obvious question - since you can now "talk" with all the frontier models.
 Yes, I tried this.
 Yes, it works, based on a limited number of samples.
 Yes, absolutely, this path should also be pursued for Snoralyzer.
 It would take literally 10 minutes to put up a site that does this...there is IMO no longer any point at all in pursuing a custom-trainined model for this.

+The work-in-progress code for localized training is in 'snoralyzer-wip'.
+The audio files are too large for repo storage, they will have to be fetched separately from the link provided earlier.
+There is code for moving between the format in the dataset and audio-useable.

 # Other links of interest:

 Contains the pricing/costing model along with Monte Carlo simulation: